Cupcake

 Language Bindings

-Cupcake can be embedded in Python or JavaScript agent applications through native bindings.
+Cupcake can be embedded in JavaScript agent applications through native bindings.
 This enables integration with web-based agent frameworks like LangChain, Google ADK, NVIDIA NIM, Vercel AI SDK, and more.

 | Language | Binding |